-St Clare’s comprises two colleges: the IB World College and the International College.
+St Clare’s comprises two colleges: the IB World School and the International College.
 Each is based in the conservation area of Summertown in north Oxford, twenty minutes’ walk from the city centre.
 While the activities at each college are separate, they share the same purpose and values.
 Central support facilities (finance, IT, HR, maintenance etc.) operate across both colleges.

-- The IB World College;
+- The IB World School;